Biography of General Pitt-Rivers

 Bowden remarks that, ‘although he had been brought up in the landowning class of society [Fox] had no expectation of becoming a major landowner himself’.
 When he became a landowner, therefore, he had to quickly learn how to manage large sums of money and amounts of land.
 He kept a tight overall control of his affairs, employing a Mr Creech as his agent to carry out the day-to-day management of the estates.
 There are a large number of letters from Creech to Pitt-Rivers in S&SWM PR papers.
 According to Bowden, ‘the worst side of the General’s character is demonstrated in [these] business letters.
 We see him hectoring, bullying and bluffing his way through disputes with tenants, tradesman and even the unfortunate Mr Creech himself’.
 [1991: 36-37] Despite this he was apparently thought of as a good landlord among his tenants on Cranborne Chase [Bowden, 1991: 39].
 The mark of a good landowner at the time was to provide facilities as well as living quarters for their staff and dependents as well as their tenantry, Pitt-Rivers seems to have taken his responsibilities seriously.

 When he took over at Rushmore Pitt-Rivers instituted several improvements to the house and estate including panelling parts of Rushmore, opening a museum at Farnham, an art gallery at King John’s House, Tollard Royal and some pleasure gardens at Larmer (Tree) Grounds.
-You can gain further information about them from the biographies and from the large number of articles about them available via the Articles link in the menu to the left of this webpage.
+You can gain further information about them from the biographies and from the large number of articles about them available via the Articles link in the menu to the right of this webpage.
 [Pitt Rivers own Guide to Larmer Gardens; Thompson, 177: 79; Chapman, 1981: 506 and Bowden, 1991: 141 [Chapter 8]]

 His archaeological work in Ireland, London and on his own estates is outlined and discussed at some length here.